mindpeak-biz/print-jobs-starter-project/README.md

 Run the app using uvicorn => % uvicorn main:app --host 0.0.0.0 --port 8000 --reload

-You can view the API documentation and can exercise the endpoints here:  http://localhost:8000/doc
+You can view the API documentation and can exercise the endpoints by running your project and visiting:  http://localhost:8000/doc